 - Accounts receivable credit lines are another option if you’re not quite ready for a loan.
 An accounts receivable credit line can shore up your cash flow or fund business building initiatives.
 You’ll need to demonstrate that you have solid invoicing and collections practices in place, strong business financials, positive cash flow, and established business credit.
 Additionally, your customers must be “low risk”, meaning they have strong commercial credit.

-Internal communication is key, especially if your employees work remotely or operate out of separate locations.
-Here are two very popular apps to keep your team connected.
+Internal communication and project management are key, especially if your employees work remotely or operate out of separate locations.
+Here are three very popular apps to keep your team connected.

 - Asana - The SmartBiz Loans sales and marketing teams use this web and mobile app to manage and track projects.
 It keeps the stakeholders informed and helps to meet deadlines and goals.